oppia/oppia-web-developer-docs/SWESkills-2018.md

 - Data representation

 **Suggested milestones**
 1. [Small] Implement established pattern for storage models to provide takeout data using a single model.
-Implement the backend functionality needed to serialize and export takeout dicts into a machine-readable format that can be downloaded by users’ browsers.
+Implement the backend functionality needed to serialize and export takeout dicts into a machine-readable format that can be downloaded by users' browsers.
 2. [Small] Implement the Takeout UI and backend controller to hook up to the download Takeout functionality.
 Verify this works end-to-end.
 3. [Medium] Apply the pattern to all remaining models per the data policies, and enforce that storage models properly use this via backend tests.
 Implement integration tests to ensure exported models are correctly exported via Takeout.
 Add documentation to the Oppia wiki describing how to write storage models that need Takeout functionality.